-Once you are offered a place, you must formally accept it.
-We will confirm your acceptance by sending you an acceptance and pre-arrival letter, which will include information about living and studying in Bristol.
+Once we offer you a place, you must formally accept it by email.
+When we receive your acceptance we will send you a confirmation and pre-arrival letter by email, which will include information about living and studying in Bristol.

 2. Apply for your visa

-Irish passport holders do not need to obtain a visa and should follow the advice on the Common Travel Area webpage.
+Irish passport holders do not need to get a visa and should follow the advice on the Common Travel Area webpage.

-If you have any questions about applying for a visa, please contact Student Visa Services.
+If you have any questions about applying for a visa, contact Student Visas.

 3. Apply for accommodation

-Once you have accepted your place on our Study Abroad programme, you will receive more information about accommodation and how to apply.
+Once you have accepted your place on a Study Abroad programme, you will receive more information about accommodation and how to apply.

-We cannot guarantee you University accommodation if you are coming for the spring semester only, but we will make every effort to place you and will help you find private rented accommodation if no University accommodation is available.
+We cannot guarantee you University accommodation if you are only coming for the spring semester (January start).
+We will try to provide you with University accommodation and will help you find private rented accommodation if no University accommodation is available.

 Private rented accommodation

-After the first year at university, most UK students live off-campus.
+After the first year at university, most UK students live in private accommodation.
 If you prefer an independent lifestyle, you could look for rented accommodation in the private sector.

 4. Prepare for your arrival in Bristol